Lisa Naylor

 Lisa Naylor is a Canadian politician, who was elected to the Legislative Assembly of Manitoba in the 2019 Manitoba general election.
 She represents the electoral district of Wolseley as a member of the New Democratic Party of Manitoba.

 Prior to her election to the legislature, Naylor served as a trustee on the Winnipeg School Division board.

-An out lesbian, Naylor successfully fought to have her partner recognized as a legal parent of her child in the early 2000s, prior to the legalization of same-sex marriage in Canada.
+As an out lesbian, Naylor successfully fought to have her partner recognized as a legal parent of her child in the early 2000s, prior to the legalization of same-sex marriage in Canada.